 The Medical Assistant training program is 50 credits (720 clock hours) and provides students with the skills and knowledge to begin a successful Medical Assistant career.
-If you've been searching for medical assisting schools in Georgia in the Decatur (Atlanta) area or a clinical medical assistant school, we want to hear from you.
+If you've been searching for medical assistant schools in Atlanta or a clinical medical assistant school, we want to hear from you.

 Our Medical Assistant training in Atlanta can be completed within seven months in the daytime or nine months in the evening.
 Courses include:

 - 1) Human Relations & Communications

 - 3) Microsoft Office

 - 4) Medical Terminology, Anatomy & Physiology I

 - 5) Medical Terminology, Anatomy & Physiology II

 - 6) Medical Terminology, Anatomy & Physiology III